 MAX mode is used to capture the highest count, activity, or exposure rate detected - useful for finding a peak rate, or frisking when the display is not visible.
-Two sets of units (primary and secondary) for RATE and MAX modes can be chosen from among cps, cpm, dpm, R/h, or Sv/h.
+Two sets of units (primary and secondary) for RATE and MAX modes can be chosen from among cps, cpm, Bq, Bq/cm2, dpm, R/h, Sv/h, or Rem/h.
 The user can switch between these two units by simply pressing the UNITS button.

 COUNT mode allows the user to perform a count for a predetermined time.
-Depending on the count units chosen, the result can be a scaler count (in counts or disintegrations), a time-averaged rate (cpm, dpm, cps), a time-averaged exposure or dose (R/h, Sv/h), or an integrated exposure or dose (R or Sv).
+Depending on the count units chosen, the result can be a scaler count (in counts or disintegrations), a time-averaged rate (cpm, dpm, Bq, Bq/cm2, cps), a time-averaged exposure or dose (R/h, Sv/h, Rem/h), or an integrated exposure or dose (R or Sv).